Lee Shulman: Pedagogical content knowledge (PCK)

+Shulman introduced the concept of "pedagogical content knowledge".
 Shulman (1986) claimed that the emphases on teachers' subject matter knowledge and pedagogy were being treated as mutually exclusive.
 He believed that teacher education programs should combine the two knowledge fields.
 To address this dichotomy, he introduced the notion of pedagogical content knowledge that includes pedagogical knowledge and content knowledge, among other categories.
 His initial description of teacher knowledge included curriculum knowledge, and knowledge of educational contexts.